RubixML/Server/README.md

 > **Note**: Message objects use magic getters that allow you to access the payload data as if they were public properties of the message instance.

 ### Commands
 Commands are messages sent by clients and used internally by servers to transport data over the wire and direct the server to execute a remote procedure.
+They should contain all the data needed by the server to execute the request.
 The result of a command is a [Response](#responses) object that contains the data sent back from the server.

 ### Predict
-Executes the predict method on the model being servered with the supplied sample array.
+Return the predictions of the samples provided from the model running on the server.

 #### Parameters:
 | # | Param | Default | Type | Description |